If you have an ecommerce store and you’re not making many sales, or you think there’s potential to make a lot more, read on!

 To have the best chance of making sales it’s worth understanding more about the customer journey.

 Although sometimes people search for a product and buy straightaway, this is generally not the case, especially for higher value products.

 If you want to make sure people are reminded of your products, remarketing is a powerful tool.
 Remarketing works by retargeting your website customers with adverts about your business as they browse the web.
 Don’t let them forget your website and your products!

 If you’re new to remarketing, we’ve written more about this powerful tool here.

-For assistance with your digital marketing campaigns get in touch.
-We’re currently helping retail clients with ecommerce stores both large and small from Exeter, Devon and across the UK.
+For training or assistance with your digital marketing campaigns get in touch.
+We help retail clients with ecommerce stores both large and small from Exeter, Devon and across the UK.
 Let us know if we can help you.